Making a Disclosure

 Will my name be kept confidential?

 The identity of a discloser is seldom needed to conduct an investigation into a disclosure of wrongdoing, and as such your name is kept confidential whenever possible.
 All those involved in the disclosure of wrongdoing framework – including senior officials – are required to carry out their duties in a manner that protects the identity of a discloser, unless the interests of fairness require otherwise.
-However, there are some situations where the allegations are so unique that the identity of a discloser will be obvious from the facts, despite efforts to maintain confidentiatlity.
+However, there are some situations where the allegations are so unique that the identity of a discloser will be obvious from the facts, despite efforts to maintain confidentiality.
 Additionally there are limited situations where the interests of fairness require that your identity be disclosed.
 If this becomes necessary you will be notified.

 The Commissioner publishes summaries of disclosures in the Annual Report, however they do not contain the name of a discloser.
 Similarily if a report about a disclosure is made public, the name of a discloser is not released.